-A brush gutter guard, sometimes known as a hedgehog gutter guard or bottle brush gutter guard, works by simply sitting directly inside your gutter and features clumps of bristles that are all facing outwards.
+A brush gutter guard, sometimes known in Australia as a hedgehog gutter guard or bottle brush gutter guard, works by merely sitting directly inside your gutters without fasteners, and features clumps of bristles that are all facing outwards.

 As brush gutter guards are not locked into place, they are relatively easy to remove and clean as required.